SubbalakshmiC/CCNA-1/ccnaDan.md

 HSRP v2 uses a different multicast address.

+> MST = Multi spanning tree - used for when you need to use STP on multiple VLAN's so that you dont need to run many instances of the protocol.
+> mst 1 1-500
+> mst 2 501-1000
+> this way, only 2 STP are running on the switches.

 ### Extended ACL

 to tell that there is an ACL on an certain interface run: